Z3R0DA/z3r0da.github.io/_posts/HTB/2024-06-30-HTB - Perfection.md

 ### Web Reconnaissance

-I pointed my browser at `http://10.10.11.253/` and saw a simple home page but then I noticed `/weighted-grade-calc`, a path that looked like a juicy target
+Browsing to the `http://10.10.11.253/` brings up a simple home page but then I noticed `/weighted-grade-calc`, a path that looked like a juicy target

 ![img](/assets/img/Perfection/1.webp)